ansys/pymapdl/doc/source/contributing.rst

 Making Issues
 ~~~~~~~~~~~~~
 Should you come across a bug in ``pymapdl`` or otherwise encounter some
 unexpected behaviour you should create an "issue" regarding it.
+Issues are
+created and submitted `here <https://github.com/pyansys/pymapdl/issues>`_.
 Issues are used when developing to keep track of what is being
 worked on at any one time, and by who.
 We have two issue templates
 that we recommend you use: